HomeAbout UsContact Us

 While volatile prevents problematic optimizations, it does come with a cost:

-// Less optimal - repeated volatile accesses
+// Less optimal - Hardcoded address and messy syntax

-while ((volatile uint32_t*)0x40011000) & 0x01) {
+while (*(volatile uint32_t*)0x40011000 & 0x01) {

 // Do work